Experimental observation of anomalous supralinear response of single-photon detectors: Introduction

-A single-photon detector outputs an electronic pulse when one or more photons are detected \cite{Natarajan2012,Migdall2013,Chunnilall2014,Hadfield2016,EsmaeilZadeh2021May}.
-The detection events (also termed counts) arrive at random times with a statistical distribution given by the detected state and the response of the detector.
-The detection rate $R^{\text{det}}$ is then a function of the incident rate $R$; the rate is given in units of counts/s, or simply Hz.
+SPD in a counting regime outputs an electronic pulse when one or more photons are detected \cite{Natarajan2012,Migdall2013,Chunnilall2014,Hadfield2016,EsmaeilZadeh2021May}.
+The detection events (counts) arrive at random times with a statistical distribution given by the detected state and the response of the detector.
+The detection rate $R^{\text{det}}$ is then a function of the incident rate $R$; the rate is given in units of counts/s, or simply cps.
 Sometimes the detector outputs a pulse even when no photon is detected due to various background contributions (dark counts) or as a result of a previous detection (SPAD afterpulses).
 Furthermore, the detector occasionally fails to detect photons because it is not ready to do so after the previous detection event, such as during dead time or a latched state.
-Figure \ref{fig_NL}(B) illustrates the nonlinear behavior of a single-photon detector.
+Figure \ref{fig_NL}(B) illustrates the nonlinear behavior of a SPD.
 A simple expectation is a $\int$-shaped sub-linear dependence, where background count rate and dead-time saturation dominate on opposite sides of the power range.
 However, we found that some detectors exhibit an S-shaped response where the slope gets supralinear in the middle.
 Supralinearity has been reported for silicon photodiodes for strong classical illumination \cite{Schaefer1983,Tanabe2015,Tanabe2016}, but current SPAD models and measurements do not predict any such phenomenon.
-For SNSPDs, supralinear behavior has been observed for very high rates ($\ge10$~MHz) due to AC detector coupling \cite{Kerman2013} and for short optical pulses (mean photon number $\ge$ 0.1) as a result of two-photon absorption \cite{Nam2016}.
-However, no observation of supralinearity of SNSPDs has been reported under continuous illumination with the detection rate below 1~MHz.
+For SNSPDs, supralinear behavior has been observed for very high rates ($\ge10$~Mcps) due to AC detector coupling \cite{Kerman2013} and for short optical pulses (mean photon number $\ge$ 0.1) as a result of two-photon absorption \cite{Nam2016}.
+However, no observation of supralinearity of SNSPDs has been reported under continuous illumination with the detection rate below 1~Mcps.